-In addition to attracting talent amid the fierce competition of today’s market, contributing to the furthering of your employees’ education will make them more motivated to shine in your organization to keep enjoying the otherwise very expensive resources.
+In addition to attracting talent amid the fierce competition of today’s market, contributing to the furthering of your employees’ education will make them more motivated and inspired to work hard for your organization.

 A very effective form of learning comes when employees interact with more experienced members of the organization.
 As such, one approach to staff development is through interpersonal relationships or leadership training.

 When employees interact with coworkers and superiors within the same company, a shared bond based on respect and professionalism is created.
 This facilitates the passing of skills and information among people via coaching or mentoring.

 Nothing can teach employees how to perform better at a job quite like hands-on experience.
 In many cases, team members with more practical experience tend to resolve issues and complete tasks faster than those with more formal education.

 One way to get hands-on experience without actually performing the job in a live environment is through simulation, games, or role play.